aegongora/Designing-Lattices-for-Impact-Protection/README.md

 ## Octet and Octahedral Model
 The octet-octahedral model is generated using force-displacement and acceleration measurements from both the octet and octahedral datasets.
 The relevant measurements are stored in the pickle file "Data_OctetOctahedralModel.pkl".
 The code to generate the model is located in "main_octetoctamodel.py".
 The relevant files for predicting the performance of the alternative designs are also in the pickle file "Data_OctetOctahedralModel.pkl".

+## General Notes
+In the load pickle files, column header "WADL ID Number" corresponds to "WADL Test Number" in the shared dataset available at: https://www.kablab.org/lattice-impact.
+The column header.

+Additionally, the column header "Impact Testing Number" corresponds to the "Impact Test Number" in the shared dataset available at: https://www.kablab.org/lattice-impact.
+The column header.